Jimbly/LD48/README.md

 ### Post-Compo bug fixes:
 * Fix inconsistent player movement and visibility at very low framerates
 * Fix generic UI button sound playing when triggering digging with Space or controller A button
+* Fix tool count position being inconsistent if you descend while at the bottom of the screen

 ### TODO